breakfastquay/dataquay/README.txt

 Dataquay is a free open source library that provides a friendly C++ API for an RDF data store using Qt4 classes and containers.

+This is version 0.9 of Dataquay.
+Note that this is a pre-1.0 release and the API is still subject to change.

 Dataquay is simple to use and easy to integrate.
 It is principally intended for use in Qt-based applications that would like to use an RDF datastore as backing for in-memory project data, to avoid having